yanxcod3/cahkost/README.md

 ## Setting
 - **.env**
-  Setting your API for Cloud Google, Midtrans, and email account in the `.env` file.
+  Setting your Database, API for Cloud Google, Midtrans, and email account in the `.env` file.
-- **Database**
-  Configure the MySQL database in `database.js`.
 - **Port**
   Set the port in `app.js`.